theresegatsing/cyber-range-platform/README.md

 | `POST` | `/admin/purge_images` | Remove all generated lab images and containers |
 | `GET` | `/splunk-proxy/{path}` | Reverse proxy for Splunk Web |

 > `/admin/*` endpoints are unauthenticated and destructive.
-Do not expose the backend
-> beyond localhost or a trusted network without adding authentication.
+With the platform exposed
+> on the network, anyone who can reach it can call them.
+Trusted networks only until
+> authentication is added.

 ---

-## 14. AI features
+## 15. AI features

 All model calls go to a local Ollama instance.
 No CVE data leaves the network.